Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 The Soother of all Sorrow and the Morning Rose, [[01 World of Erythea/Faith/Deities/Phaedras\|Phaedras]] is the god of Sun, beauty, love and compassion.
 He is one of the creator deities of human, as well as halfling.
 He is often portrayed as a smiling man dressed in white and gold-trimmed Shepherd clothing with radiant eyes and beautiful features.
 Phaedras' statues can be seen in theaters, museum, and schools of bard.
 His worship also has many monastery devoted for charity as well as entertainment.

 ##### Caelithra the Maelstorm
-[[01 World of Erythea/Faith/Deities/Caelithra\|Caelithra]] is one of the creator deity of Kobolds and Goblins.
+[[01 World of Erythea/Faith/Deities/Caelithra\|Caelithra]] is one of the creator deity of Vyrns and Goblins.
 She is the goddess of sea and the Mother of All Scalekin, she is also the god of revenge and family business.
 She is commonly portrayed as a great wyrm with black and green scales, terrifying and monstrous, sometimes with a beautiful lady's face and body.
 Caelithra is worshipped by goblins, scalekins, and seamen; she is also prayed to for family troubles, such as seeking a new child or avenging a family member.

 ##### Halora the Golden Vine
 [[01 World of Erythea/Faith/Deities/Halora\|Halora]] is the creator patron of Felidae and Halfling, goddess of Hearth, Wine, Celebrations, and Harvest.
 She is often portrayed as a plump smiling cat-eared woman crowned with a golden vine and green dress holding a plate of food and drink in her left hand and a sickle in the right.
 Halora is often praised in large public celebrations.
 She is commonly worshipped in rural and lower class communities, but also among the nobles.

 ##### Eridius the World Smith
-[[01 World of Erythea/Faith/Deities/Eridius\|Eridius]] is a creator patron of Kobold and Human; he is the god of Knowledge, Invention, Forge, and Engineering.
+[[01 World of Erythea/Faith/Deities/Eridius\|Eridius]] is a creator patron of Vyrn and Human; he is the god of Knowledge, Invention, Forge, and Engineering.
 He is commonly portrayed as a bearded scholar wearing blue robe, holding a hammer and a scroll.

 ##### Sylvanor the Wild Warden
 The Emerald Monarch and the Keeper of the Montains, [[01 World of Erythea/Faith/Deities/Sylvanor\|Sylvanor]] is the patron of Forest, Beasts, Montain, and everything that is wild.
 They are portrayed as a strong hooded hunter with braided long hair and wearing green and brown hunting clothes, mounting a giant white tiger or a eight-legged wolf.
 There's not a common consensus on Sylvanor's gender, some believing it to be fluid as the wind.